Skip to Content Top

 Monday, OCTOBER 15, 2012

-Deadly meningitis outbreak tied to contaminated injections
+Deadly meningitis outbreak tied to contaminated injections is now responsible for 15 death

 Federal officials reported today that the deadly fungal meningitis outbreak has now sickened 214 people in 15 states.
 15 individuals have lost their lives to tainted steroid injections.